 In this first of several articles, I am going to cover the mechanics of a sprint before we start discussing how to improve the sprint you have today.

-Sprinting is not a 100% all out effort for fixed a time
+Sprinting is not a 100% all-out effort for fixed a time

-Sprinting in races often only last 15-30 seconds not one or more minutes!
+Sprinting in races often only lasts 15-30 seconds not one or more minutes!
 What you see in a pro race is often a surprise attack or the lead out of a sprinter at the end of a grueling stage race.
 While attacks may be shorter efforts they and the sprint have a lot in common.

-Jump, Dig, Hang ON and Throw IT!
+Jump, Dig, Hang ON, and Throw IT!

 I have always looked at the sprint as equal parts timing, luck, and a biomechanical process.
-When I explain to new racers how a sprint works I break it down into 3–4 parts of the Jump, Dig, Hang ON and The Throw.
+When I explain to new racers how a sprint works I break it down into 3–4 parts of the Jump, Dig, Hang ON, and The Throw.
 I like to think of sprinting as an unfolding action.

-A great sprinter knows that the first 5-8 revolutions of the pedals maybe the most critical aspect of a devastating sprint.
+A great sprinter knows that the first 5-8 revolutions of the pedals may be the most critical aspect of a devastating sprint.
 The sprinter must EXPLODE out of the saddle, hands in the drops, head down, eyes up while jumping on the pedal with their dominant leg providing copious force to the pedals.

-As the sprinter has exploded out of the saddle, maintains an aero position and has provided all of the explosive power they have to offer they will need to really DIG!
+As the sprinter has exploded out of the saddle, maintains an aero position, and has provided all of the explosive power they have to offer they will need to really DIG!
 The dig is quite simply when the sprinter drops below their ability to sustain explosive power and settles into the power that they can sustain at 10-15 seconds.
 It becomes more critical at this point to remain aero and having a clear vision of what is ahead of you.
 All the while you must remember to breathe!
 This is also the period where the sprinter is rowing the bike back and forth.
 This effort should be rhythmic with each pedal stroke and often with the breath.

-The Hang ON is when the sprinter feels the burn and knows that their quarry is still close and mentally their legs, lungs, and heart are all screaming to stop but the sprinter knows that any hesitation could mean the difference between winning, losing or disaster.
+The Hang ON is when the sprinter feels the burn and knows that their quarry is still close and mentally their legs, lungs, and heart are all screaming to stop but the sprinter knows that any hesitation could mean the difference between winning, losing, or disaster.
 It becomes incredibly important for the sprinter to stay aero, eyes up and breathing the whole time.